valdanchev/Automated_Replications_Literature/README.md

 # Automated Replications: Scalable, Rapid, and Updating Crowdsourcing of Literature

-This repository is an open collaboration space for crowdsourcing papers on new approaches that leverage computational tools, big data sources, and machine learning to evaluate the robustness, replicability, and reproducibility of research results across sciences.
+This repository is an open collaboration space for curating papers on new approaches that leverage computational tools, big data sources, and machine learning to evaluate the replicability and reproducibility of research results across sciences.

 Although diverse on the surface, what makes automated replications somewhat coherent, and distinct from the gold standard techniques such as direct replications, is the potential to be scalable, rapid, and constantly updating.

-**Scalable:** to simultaneously evaluate numerous published studies, hypotheses, results, and claims against purpose-build (e.g., prediction markets) or repurposed (e.g., high-throughput experiments) verification data.
+**Scalable:** can simultaneously evaluate numerous published studies, hypotheses, results, and claims against purpose-build (e.g., prediction markets) or repurposed (e.g., high-throughput experiments) verification data.

-**Rapid:** to efficiently screen research publications to promptly uncover false positive results, possibly before they propagate in the literature.
+**Rapid:** can efficiently screen research publications to promptly uncover false positive results, possibly before they propagate in the literature.

-**Updating:** to not only evaluate multiple results but to also incorporate next results in a continuously updating manner.
+**Updating:** can incorporate next results in a continuously updating manner.

 Salganik's distinction in [Bit By Bit: Social Research in the Digital Age](https://www.bitbybitbook.com) between readymade and custommade data is useful here.
 We extend it to tentatively divide automated approaches to research evaluation into four categories:
 - **Reuse** (e.g., aggregation of published results aka meta-analysis or scalable computational reproducibility)